-When I first started travelling, I was in the ‘avoid it at all costs’ camp.
-I had a sensitive gut and a very picky attitude towards food.
+When I first started travelling I was in the ‘avoid it at all costs’ camp.
+I have a sensitive gut and a very picky attitude towards food.
 Other travellers would rave about the local food markets and I would be sticking to the ‘safer’ restaurants and foods that I recognised.

-And then I got food poisoning.
+Until I got food poisoning.
 The really bad kind that kept me on rehydration liquids and dry crackers for a week.
-And it was due to food in a well-frequented restaurant used by tour groups and tourists on a daily basis.
+I traced it back to a meal from a well-frequented restaurant used by tour groups and tourists on a daily basis.

 When I felt better and was finally able to eat proper food again, I began to view street food with different eyes.
 An unexpected and surprising side effect was a tougher stomach as well!
-So, on my next trip I ventured out to the street markets for a taste.
-After 7 months in Asia, living largely on street food, I am now a convert.
+So on my next trip I ventured out to the street markets for a taste.
+After 7 months in Asia, living largely on street food, I am definitely a convert.

 What’s so special about street food?